 (English) ECTS Credits System

-The European Credit Transfer and Accumulations System (ECTS) is used as a tool of for credit accummulation and transfer based on principles of transparency or teaching and learning, and assessment.
-The key documents are LMTA Course Catalogue, which includes description of Learning Outcomes, assessment and ECTS credits; mobility documents Learning Agreement, Transcript of Records; Diploma Supplement.
-In Lithuania, ECTS credit has replaced the national credit from academic year 2012-2013.
+The European Credit Transfer and Accumulations System (ECTS) is used as a tool for credit accumulation and transfer based on principles of transparency or teaching and learning, and assessment.
+The key documents are the LMTA Course Catalogue, which includes a description of Learning Outcomes, assessment and ECTS credits; the mobility documents Learning Agreement and Transcript of Records; and a diploma supplement.
+In Lithuania, ECTS credits replaced national credits from the academic year 2012-2013.

-ECTS credits are based on student‘s workload which is needed to achieve intended learning outcomes.
-One academic year corresponds to 60 ECTS credits, 30 ECTS credits – to one study semester.
-Student workload ranges from 1 500 to 1 800 hours for an academic year, and one credit corresponds to 25-30 hours of work.
+ECTS credits are based on the student’s workload, which is needed to achieve the intended learning outcomes.
+One academic year corresponds to 60 ECTS credits, while 30 ECTS credits correspond to one study semester.
+The student workload ranges from 1,500 to 1,800 hours for an academic year, and one credit corresponds to 25-30 hours of work.